The Best Way to Find Duplicate Images of Different Sizes

 Free Download macOS 10.11 or later

 Step 2.
-Add the location to find duplicate images.
+Add the location to find duplicate images

 Use the Add button or drag and drop to add one or multiple folders from your computer, external storage device or cloud storage service.
 You can also add Mac’s Photos or Windows’ Photos.

 Step 3.
-Customize settings.
+Customize settings

 Click the Settings button to open the Settings window.
 Go to the Similar images tab to select the Enable similar images function checkbox.

 Step 4.
-Click Scan.
+Click Scan

 Click Scan on the right to start scanning for duplicate images.

 Step 5.
-View duplicate images.
+View duplicate images

-When the scan is complete, you’ll see the results window.
-The Similar Image tab displays duplicate images of different sizes (and similar images if any).
-The Image tab displays exact duplicate images.
+- On a Mac, the Similar Image tab displays duplicate images of different sizes (and similar-looking images if any).
+(The Image tab displays exact duplicate images.)

 Step 6.
-Select unwanted versions of duplicate photos for deletion.
+Select unwanted versions of duplicate photos for deletion

 Step 7.
-Delete all unwanted versions with a click.
+Delete all unwanted versions with a click

 The deleted duplicate photos will go to the Recycle Bin on Windows PC, or Trash on Mac, or wherever the deleted files typically go.

-Tip: If you are not satisfied enough with what you see in the results window in step 5, just go to the Similar images tab to adjust the settings and then scan again.
+If you are not satisfied enough with what you see in the results window in step 5, just go to the Similar images tab to adjust the settings and then scan again.

 Conclusion